maccelarimatt/Benchmarking-Post-Quauntum-Cryptography/docs/security/SHOR.md

   integer factory count delivers an 8 hour runtime.
 * `data_alpha_scale`, `factory_alpha_scale` – shared multipliers on the data and
   factory tile footprints so the total physical qubits match 20 M.
+* `factory_count_override` – stored baseline factory-count hint (two Litinski
+  pipelines for RSA-2048) so the default profiles render the calibrated point instead of the auto-selected “speed” configuration.

 These parameters are published under `extras.calibration` and every calibrated scenario advertises `calibrated_against="GE-2019-2048"`.